peterthehan/discord-emoji-log-bot/README.md

 1. Follow the [setup instructions](https://theoephraim.github.io/node-google-spreadsheet/#/getting-started/authentication?id=service-account) found in the project [google-spreadsheet](https://github.com/theoephraim/node-google-spreadsheet) to create a Google Sheets API Service Account.

 > Take note of the client email associated with the Service Account.

-> You will have downloaded a credentials JSON file after following through the instructions.
-You will need this in the next section.
+Additionally, you will have downloaded a credentials JSON file after following through the instructions.
+You will need these in the next section.

 2. Create a Google Sheets document in your Google Drive.